BunsenFeng/SATAR/README.md

 #### TwiBot-20 Dataset
 TwiBot-20 is a comprehensive sample of the Twittersphere and it is representative of the current generation of Twitter bots and genuine users.
 It is naturally divided into four domains: politics, business, entertainment and sports and each user has semantics, property and neiborhood information.
 You can find more information about Twibot-20 in the paper 'TwiBot-20: A Novel Benchmark for Twitter Bot Detection' or visit https://github.com/BunsenFeng/TwiBot-20.

-We provide an example of Twibot-20 in `TwiBot-20_sample.json` and the link of the whole dataset.
-If you want to download and use the whole dataset, please contact us via email xxx@yy.com to obtain permission due to privacy issues.(currently anonymous for that the paper is under review)